-A car fire can be catastrophic – leading to explosions, serious burns and fatalities.
-Although this is an uncommon occurrence, all drivers should understand the main causes of vehicle fires and how to avoid them.
+A car fire can be catastrophic, causing serious burns, amputations, and fatalities.
+Although they are not a common occurrence, all drivers should understand the leading causes of vehicle fires and how to avoid them.

 Most car fires involve one or more of these factors:

-Let’s take a closer look at five common causes of vehicle fires:
+Let’s take a closer look at five of the most common causes of vehicle fires:

-If the manufacturer or National Highway Traffic Safety Administration receives reports of a dangerous vehicle defect, then it will issue a recall.
-You can check if your vehicle has been recalled by visiting SaferCar.gov.
+If the manufacturer or National Highway Traffic Safety Administration (NHTSA) receives reports of a dangerous vehicle defect, car owners affected should receive a recall notice.
+However, this does not always happen.
+You can check with NHTSA to see if there is a recall on your vehicle.

 For a free legal consultation, call 800-537-8185